clydescobidal/larasearch/README.md

 ```

 ## Usage
-Add the `Clydescobidal\Larasearch\Searchable` trait to the model you would like to make searchable:
+Add the `Clydescobidal\Larasearch\Searchable` trait to the model you would like to make searchable.
+Models that are using this trait will be indexed in the searchable table whenever changes are made on the model.
 ```php
 <?php